rugheid/Swift-MathEagle/README.md

 #Supported Xcode Versions
 Math Eagle is fully compatible with:
-- Xcode 6.1.1 (current official version)
+- Xcode 6.2 (current official version)
-- Xcode 6.2 beta

 Xcode 6.3 beta gives a 'segmentation fault: 11' error, this is normally an Apple bug.